AgentBluenote/Mozilla/javascript/building-blocks/tasks/events/marking.md

 ## Task 2

 Now we'll look at keyboard events.
-To pass this assessment you need to build an event handler that moves a character around a canvas when the WASD keeys are pressed on the keyboard.
+To pass this assessment you need to build an event handler that moves the circle around the provided canvas when the WASD keys are pressed on the keyboard.
+The circle is drawn with the function `drawCircle()`.

 The finished code should look something like this: